 information about the Family Inclusion Network (FIN)

-FIN began in Queensland (FINQLD) and now has a presence in Western Australia (FINWA), South Australia (FINSA), Tasmania (FINTAS), Australian Capital Territory (FINACT) and New South Wales (FIN-NSW).
-Incorporation for FIN-NSW is complete.
-FINAustralia (FINA) is also incorporated.
+FIN began in Townsville in Queensland (FINTV) and now has a presence in Western Australia (FINWA), South Australia (FINSA), Tasmania (FINTAS), Victoria (FINVIC), Australian Capital Territory (FINACT) and New South Wales (FIN-NSW).
+The national body is FINAustralia (FINA).
 The intention is for all states and territories to have an active FIN branch.

 FIN-NSW is not connected in any way to the NSW Department of Family and Community Services, Community Services division.